 - Now format the card.
 Once the format process completes, insert the card into your phone and check whether it is reading your card or not.

 In most of the cases, this solution helps many Android users to fix SD card not detected problems.

 Problem #6 – Virus/Malware Infection To SD Card

-Many users install app on their external SD card.
-Some of the apps holds dangerous malware, which infect the card and makes them undetectable.
+Many users install apps on their external SD card.
+Some of the apps hold dangerous malware, which infects the card and makes them undetectable.

-Solution – Connect your Card with the PC via help of card reader and scan the card with the help of anti-virus.
-If it still does not work then format your memory card, to do this just follow the above-mentioned solution – Solution 5.
+Solution – Connect your Card with the PC via help of a card reader and scan the card with the help of anti-virus.
+If it still does not work then umount and remount your SD card.

 Problem #7 – Check Card For Errors and Corruption

 It is possible that your memory card is corrupted or having errors and therefore, the SD card is not getting recognized by Android phone or tablet.